Armorix13/wifi-selfcare-admin/replit.md

 - Added top performers ranking system for engineers
 - Implemented workload distribution and status overview charts
 - Enhanced UI with professional gradients and color-coded indicators
-- All analytics update dynamically based on real data from storage

 ## System Architecture